How To Buy a Monetized YouTube Channel (And for How Much?)

 Is Buying a YouTube Channel a Wise Investment?

 Just because something is cheap doesn’t mean it’s a wise investment.
-We have to stop and ask ourselves how we’re going to overcome the following problems when buying a channel.
+We have to stop and ask ourselves how to overcome the following problems when buying a channel.

 1) Will This Channel Fall Apart Without The Original Creator?

 I think this is the #1 reason I’d be skeptical of buying a YouTube channel.
-Subscribers oftentimes feel a strong connection to the creator, and if that creators gone the channel will lose the interest of most of its subscribers.
+Subscribers usually feel a strong connection to the creator.
+Without the creator, the channel will lose too much subscriber engagement.

 There are ways to attempt to circumvent this.
 You can appear with the original creator in collaborations for several videos and slowly phase the old creator out.
 Or, you could target channels where the original creator didn’t show their face (This would be my preference).